From “sustainable fashion is expensive” to “sweatshop jobs are better than no jobs”, I’m busting some of the MOST common sustainable fashion myths.

 I don’t want to take away from the benefits of secondhand here because there are a lot!
 What I do want to say though is that we cannot just put a blanket statement that the secondhand economy is perfect and 100% sustainable.

-There’s also the inequitable global secondhand trade where countries in the Global North send vast amounts of unwanted clothing to the Global South, referred to sometimes as “waste colonialism”.
+There’s also the inequitable global secondhand trade where countries in the Global North send vast amounts of unwanted clothing to countries in the Global South.
+People may think that when they give away their clothes, that it’s being given to people who can’t afford clothes.
+(And this is understandable since there is little transparency in the secondhand economy.)

-Plus, this trading scheme puts the burden of textile waste on these countries that don’t have the adequate infrastructure to handle that waste.
+And, since not all of this clothing can be sold, there is a lot of textile waste in these countries that do not have the adequate infrastructure to handle that waste.

 In short, this is a complex a lot of issues in the secondhand trade that we have to discuss, which an article by Emily Stochl for Atmos called “Gone Vintage” covers really well.